CiscoDevNet/virlutils/README.md

 1. you can easily use different credentials/servers for various environments
 2. you can customize your lab .yaml files to include different tags, different node configurations, etc.
-3. you have a badass workflow..
+3. you have a badass workflow.

 ```sh
 $ cml ls